synadia-io/control-plane/README.md

 ### Generate Helix Configuration

-This script will create and populate the `conf` directory with the Helix config and NATS system credentials and signing keys.
+This process will create and populate the `conf` directory with Helix config and NATS system credentials and signing keys.

 ```
 ./generate-config.sh